lightbend/kalix-cicd-github-actions/README.md

 # CI/CD with Kalix

-This project is a sample Javascript project using Kalix Github Actions support for CI/CD
+This project is a sample JavaScript project using Kalix Github Actions support for CI/CD

 When pull request created: